wadmp/newdocs/docs/src/explanations/playbooks/README.md

 # Playbooks Explained

-Playbook is a set of defined actions that can be run on devices.
+The playbook is a set of defined actions that can be run on devices.

 To create a playbook, go to Playbooks -> My Playbooks in the left menu and use the grid plus icon to create a new one.